ASK ABDI: HOW DO I STRENGTHEN MY WILLPOWER?

-Question: It is difficult to admit, but I’ve come to consider myself a lazy person who lacks commitment.
+QUESTION: It is difficult to admit, but I’ve come to consider myself a lazy person who lacks commitment.
 I might start the week intending to meditate every day, but end up meditating just four or five days.
 I may start the year intending to eat healthier, but may only stick with a diet for a month or two.
-I’ve recognized this pattern of setting intentions and then quietly abandoning them until I become sufficiently disgusted with myself to reset the same intention and begin the cycle anew.
+I’ve recognized this pattern of setting intentions and then quietly abandoning them until I’ve become sufficiently disgusted with myself, to reset the same intention and begin the cycle anew.
 An objective observer might say, “Dude, just choose to keep your intention this time.
-You’re in control.”
+You’re in control".
 That seems like it might be true, but why don’t I feel in control?
-Why do I sometimes feel like I am a captive of my own weakness?
+Why do I sometimes feel like I’m a captive of my own weakness?
 Insofar as it is an important attribute, how does one strengthen the willpower?

 Willingness and willpower are different things.
-One can have the willingness to change and that can a steppingstone to healing.
-Unmoored willpower by itself disconnected from our core has its own negative consequences.
+One can have the willingness to change and that can be a stepping-stone to healing.
+Unmoored willpower by itself, disconnected from our core, has its own negative consequences.
 There are people who have powerful wills and manage to meet many goals and manifest materially.
 I come across many such successful people.
 Sometimes that goal is connected with their inner voice and there is true joy in their lives.
 Sometimes this ironclad willpower is a response to and coping mechanism for unexamined anxiety and unaddressed wounding.
-This is our typical ‘type A’ person who can manifest much but taste little.
+This is our typical "type A" person who can manifest much, but taste little.
 From the outside it seems that they are in control and their willpower is serving them well.
 But, internally it is really their unconscious anxiety that is running the show and constant movement is the only way they can keep the dread away.